Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.7.5 =

+Release date: June xxxth, 2016

+* New language: English / Canada.
+* Improvement: `readme.txt`.
+* Improvement: code refactory for provisioning 3.X version.
+* Improvement: new way of error handling for some processes.
+* Bug fix: connectivity test for PWS Weather services may fails in some cases.
+* Bug fix: remaining or elapsed approximate time maybe wrong under one minute.
+* Bug fix: titles of columns are not translatable in stations views.

 = 2.7.4 =